 Thousands of acres of land around the forest remain in private ownership, while protected forever by conservation easements.
 One prominent example is the Green River Preserve, a 2,600-acre summer camp that borders the state forest to the east, which Conserving Carolina helped to protect in 2006.
 Altogether, Conserving Carolina has helped protect nearly 3,500 acres of private land adjacent to DuPont.
 By buffering the state forest, private conservation lands expand wildlife habitat and enhance the wilderness experience for people visiting DuPont Forest.

 In 2017, the DuPont Corporation donated to the state a 476-acre inholding that was the site of its industrial plant—once a “hole” in the center of the state forest.
 DuPont is in the process of cleaning up contamination on the site, which is not currently open to the public.
 Learn more.

 In January of 2019, 779 acres near Cascade Lake were added to the forest.
 This land was donated by the late Charles S. Pickelsimer in his will, to the state via The Conservation Fund.
 This addition does not include Cascade Lake itself, although The Conservation Fund has expressed interest in working with the family to add this land to the forest.
 Learn more.

 Continental Divide Property

-Circling back to our beginnings, Conserving Carolina was thrilled to add 402 acres to the forest in February, 2019.
-This addition extends the state forest across the Eastern Continental Divide and helps link it to a vast corridor of connected public lands on the North Carolina-South Carolina border that spans over 100,000 acres.
+Circling back to our beginnings, Conserving Carolina was thrilled to add a total of 717 acres to the forest in 2019 and 2020.
+This addition extends the state forest to the Eastern Continental Divide and helps link it to a vast corridor of connected public lands on the North Carolina-South Carolina border that spans over 100,000 acres.
 There is potential for future trails through this property to link to the 77-mile Foothills Trail system.
 Learn more.